gerryk/gerryk.com/content/posts/using_ghidra_to_reverse_wifi_pineapple_protection.md

 Looking back at main() there is another function call to getid() which when we examine it shows a shell-out to examine the first few lines of dmesg to look for an alphanumeric string.
 The significance of the string is unknown... perhaps a build id, but it seems that unless the expected strings are found in the expected places, the SegFault will be generated and the binary fail to execute.

 {{< figure src="https://i.imgur.com/IyUbwbc.png" title="Output of /prod/cmdline & dmesg" >}}

+The next step is to try at arrive at some sustainable workaround.
+Patching the binary in-place might work, but it would be easy to circumvent this and the test may exist in other code also so each would need to be analysed and patched individually.
+Another possible alterative might be to patch OpenWRT to ensure that the Kernel returns the expected values when interrogated.
+I think this is the approach worth pursueing.